Boss-Chanonn/MeetmateBooking/flask-template/README.md

 # MeetMate - Meeting Room Booking Application

 **MeetMate** is a meeting room booking web application built with Flask and SQLite.
-This project demonstrates basic web development concepts including user authentication, database operations, and CRUD functionality.
+This project is perfect for learning web development fundamentals and understanding how modern web applications work.

+## What You'll Learn

+By studying and running this project, you will learn:
+- **Flask Web Framework**: How to build web applications with Python
+- **Database Operations**: Creating, reading, updating, and deleting data with SQLite
+- **User Authentication**: Login/logout systems and password security
+- **HTML Templates**: Creating dynamic web pages
+- **CSS Styling**: Making websites look professional
+- **Form Handling**: Processing user input from web forms
+- **Session Management**: Keeping users logged in
+- **Admin Systems**: Building different user roles and permissions

 ## Technologies Used